 Post medieval period spans the history of the Tudors, Stuarts, Georgians, and finally the Victorians.

 The Great Debasement (1544–1551) was a currency debasement policy introduced in 1544 England, under the order of Henry VIII, which saw the amount of precious metal in gold and silver coins reduced and in some cases replaced entirely with cheaper base metals such as copper.
-The Great Debasement policy continued under Edward VI, with silver content dropping to only 25% in mid 16th century.
+The Great Debasement policy continued under Edward VI, with silver content dropping to only 25% in the mid 16th century.
 Debasement was revoked in 1551 and silver fineness restored to 92.5%.